 The representatives have advised us that the underwriters propose to offer the shares directly to the public at the public offering price that appears on the cover page of this prospectus.
-In addition, the representatives may offer some of the shares to certain securities dealers at such price less a concession of \$0.86 per share.
+In addition, the representatives may offer some of the shares to certain securities dealers at such price less a concession of \$ per share to certain other dealers.
 The underwriters may also allow to dealers, and such dealers may reallow, a concession not in excess of \$0.10 per share to certain other dealers.
 After the shares are released for sale to the public, the representatives may change the offering price and other selling terms at various times.

 We and the selling stockholder have granted the underwriters an over-allotment option.
-This option, which is exercisable for up to 30 days after the date of this prospectus, permits the underwriters to purchase a maximum of 1,350,000 additional shares of our Class A common stock to cover over-allotments.
+This option, which is exercisable for up to 30 days after the date of this prospectus, permits the underwriters to purchase a maximum of 1,275,000 additional shares of our Class A common stock to cover over-allotments.
 If the underwriters exercise all or part of this option, they will purchase shares covered by the option at the public offering price that appears on the cover page of this prospectus, less the underwriting discount.
-If this option is exercised in full, the underwriters will purchase 1,000,000 shares from us and 350,000 shares from the selling stockholder.
+If this option is exercised in full, the underwriters will purchase 1,000,000 shares from us and 275,000 shares from the selling stockholder.
 To the extent that the underwriters exercise the over-allotment option in part and not in full, the underwriters will purchase shares from us and the selling stockholder on a pro rata basis.
-If this option is exercised in full, the total price to the public will be \$228 million, the total proceeds to us will be approximately \$154 million and the total proceeds to the selling stockholder will be \$74 million.
-The underwriters have severally agreed that, to the extent the overallotment option is exercised, each of the underwriters will purchase a number of additional shares proportionate to its initial amount reflected in the above table.
+If this option is exercised in full, the total price to the public will be \$176 million, the total proceeds to us will be approximately \$126 million and the total proceeds to the selling stockholder will be \$50 million, at an assumed offering price of \$18 per share.
+The underwriters have severally agreed that, to the extent the over-allotment option is exercised, each of the underwriters will purchase a number of additional shares proportionate to its initial amount reflected in the above table.